The Foundations of Arithmetic: Linguistic turn

+In order to answer a Kantian question about numbers, "How are numbers given to us, granted that we have no idea or intuition of them?"
+Frege invokes his "context principle", stated at the beginning of the book, that only in the context of a proposition do words have meaning, and thus finds the solution to be in defining "the sense of a proposition in which a number word occurs."
+Thus an ontological and epistemological problem, traditionally solved along idealist lines, is instead solved along linguistic ones.

 Criticisms of predecessors

 Psychologistic accounts of mathematics

-Frege objects to any account of mathematics based on psychologism, that is the view that math and numbers are relative to the subjective thoughts of the people who think of them.
-According to Frege, psychological accounts appeal to what is subjective, while mathematics is purely objective: mathematics are completely independent from human thought.
+Frege objects to any account of mathematics based on psychologism, that is, the view that mathematics and numbers are relative to the subjective thoughts of the people who think of them.
+According to Frege, psychological accounts appeal to what is subjective, while mathematics is purely objective: mathematics is completely independent from human thought.
 Mathematical entities, according to Frege, have objective properties regardless of humans thinking of them: it is not possible to think of mathematical statements as something that evolved naturally through human history and evolution.
 He sees a fundamental distinction between logic (and its extension, according to Frege, math) and psychology.
 Logic explains necessary facts, whereas psychology studies certain thought processes in individual minds.
+Ideas are private, so idealism about mathematics implies there is "my two" and "your two" rather than simply the number two.

 Kant

 Frege greatly appreciates the work of Immanuel Kant.
-He criticizes him mainly on the grounds that numerical statements are not synthetic-a priori, but rather analytic-a priori.
+However, he criticizes him mainly on the grounds that numerical statements are not synthetic-a priori, but rather analytic-a priori.

 Kant claims that 7+5=12 is an unprovable synthetic statement.
 No matter how much we analyze the idea of 7+5 we will not find there the idea of 12.
 We must arrive at the idea of 12 by application to objects in the intuition.
 Kant points out that this becomes all the more clear with bigger numbers.
 Frege, on this point precisely, argues towards the opposite direction.
 Kant wrongly assumes that in a proposition containing "big" numbers we must count points or some such thing to assert their truth value.
 Frege argues that without ever having any intuition toward any of the numbers in the following equation: 654,768+436,382=1,091,150 we nevertheless can assert it is true.
 This is provided as evidence that such a proposition is analytic.
 While Frege agrees that geometry is indeed synthetic a priori, arithmetic must be analytic.